Kia Optima Plug-In Hybrid Insurance Rates

 Rates are averaged for all Kia Optima Plug-In Hybrid models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find Cheap Kia Optima Plug-In Hybrid Insurance
+How to Find Low Cost Kia Optima Plug-In Hybrid Insurance

-- Policyholders who may need higher liability limits will pay around $460 annually to raise limits from 30/60 bodily injury limits to the 250/500 level
+- Insureds who require additional liability coverage will pay about $460 each year to increase from a low limit to the 250/500 level

 Rate Tables and Charts